-On January 2, 2015, the Manager announced that the proposal to change the investment restrictions and investment strategy of the Fund was approved by the shareholders.
-A joint management information circular was mailed to shareholders of record on November 21, 2014 and a special meeting of shareholders of the Fund was held on December 23, 2014 to consider and vote upon the proposal.
-The proposal was to change the Fund's investment restrictions to enable the Fund to invest up to 10 percent of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest.
+On January 2, 2015, the Manager announced that the proposal to change the investment restrictions and investment strategy of the Fund was approved by the unitholders.
+A joint management information circular was mailed to unitholders of record on November 21, 2014 and a special meeting of unitholders of the Fund was held on December 23, 2014 to consider and vote upon the proposal.
+The proposal was to: (i) change the Fund's investment restrictions so that the Fund may purchase securities of an issuer only if such securities are common equity securities of issuers included in the Top 10 Canadian Financial Portfolio or public investment funds including exchange-traded funds and other Strathbridge Funds (provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Strathbridge Funds) that provide exposure to such securities in accordance with applicable law; (ii) enable the Fund to invest up to 10 percent of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest; and (iii) enable the Manager to invest the Fund's portfolio entirely in cash or cash equivalents, denominated in Canadian dollars, in its discretion.